Machinima Demo – OCAD U

 Popular examples of machinima were shown, including excerpts from Skawennati’s newest work, “The Peacemaker Returns” in addition to older, pop-culture examples such as “Red vs. Blue” which was made using Microsoft’s Halo game.
 Nancy then booted up Second Life and did a tour of AbTeC’s virtual headquarters, AbTeC Island.

-The group touched upon all the unique capabilities of Second Life, such as customizing Avatars and sets with 3D models made in other software, as well as the step-by-step process of making a machinima.
-Lighting and water levels were adjusted, animations tested, amusing collage costumes made using the Marketplace, and 3D-mouse camera controls explored.
-In the end, the participants were shown how to control an Avatar while capturing the Second Life screen in order to “shoot” a scene, which could later be edited with music, dialogue and effects.
+The group touched upon all the unique capabilities of Second Life, such as customizing avatars and sets with 3D models made in other software, as well as the step-by-step process of making a machinima.
+Lighting and water levels were adjusted, animations tested, amusing collage costumes made using the Second Life Marketplace, and 3D-mouse camera controls explored.
+In the end, the participants were shown how to control an avatar while capturing the Second Life screen in order to “shoot” a scene, which can later be edited with music, dialogue and effects.

 In conclusion, during the brief but action-packed visit, students of OCAD University received a mere sampling of all the amazing, original, Indigenous work being created by AbTeC and IIF.
 We hope that they feel inspired to take what they’ve seen and, perhaps, apply it to their own future projects, ensuring the Indigenous peoples continue to tell their own stories within the vast domain of cyberspace.